 “Thiruppugazh is a musical mantra, powerful enough to transform a life into one of enlightenment and bliss.” said Sri Seshadri Swamigal.
 “Oh Arunagiri, who else can compose a word of truth as beautifully as you”, said saint Thayumanavar.
 “Oh Thiru Perur Kumara, as your enchanting body is adorned with garlands weaved by Arunagiri, I feel the aroma of fragrance from you”, said Chidambara Swamigal.
 “The songs of Thiruppugazh are so powerful that they would reverberate all over the world and kindle the light of devotion in one‘s heart”, said Arunachala Reddiyar.
 It is a great privilege and blessings to be able to author book on a subject such as Thiruppugazh which has been hailed by great saints and seers, which, as a prayer is believed to have the divine sanction of Lord Muruga Himself and described by pundits as an outstanding work of devotion.
 But for the grace of Muruga, the task such as this would never have been possible.

-The voluminous work of Thiruppugazh which highlights the value of Jnana and devotion cannot be the work of any human and it is believed that Lord Siva himself manifested as Arunagirinathar to sing the praises of his son Muruga.
-Similarly, there is a view that Lord Muruga has manifested as Sri Ramana Maharshi; a view to which Sri T.K.
-Sundaresa Iyer, an ardent disciple, fully subscribed.
-He cited a Sanskrit Sloka in praise of Muruga after substituting the word Ramana wherever the word Muruga appeared.
-The song originally addressed to adore Muruga as the Destroyer of Ignorance, the Cave Dweller, the resident in the cave of heart and as one who brought pure awareness applied ideally to Sri Ramana Maharshi as well.
-Sri Sachidananda Swamigal who pioneered the Thiruppugazh movement explained his experience at Ramanshramam thus: “I was sitting in the corner of the Ashram hall with eyes closed, engrossed in reciting Thiruppugazh songs.
+Thiruppugazh which is considered as the quaint-essence of all ancient scriptures cannot be the work of any human and it is believed that Lord Siva himself manifested as Arunagirinathar to sing the praises of his son Muruga.
+Similarly, there is a view that Lord Muruga has manifested as Sri Ramana Maharshi; a view fully subscribed by disciples like Sri Muruganar and Sri T.K.
+Sundaresa Iyer.
+Sundaresa Iyer cited a Sanskrit Sloka in praise of Muruga where he substituted the word Ramana wherever the word Muruga appeared.
+The song originally addressed to adore Muruga as the Destroyer of Ignorance, the Cave Dweller, resident in the cave of heart and as one who brought pure awareness applied ideally to Sri Ramana Maharshi as well.
+Sri Sachidananda Swamigal who pioneered the Thiruppugazh movement explained his experience at Ramanasramam thus: “I was sitting in the corner of the Ashram hall with eyes closed, engrossed in reciting Thiruppugazh songs.
 When I opened my eyes, I could not believe my eyes.
 Maharshi was standing before me with his Dhanda in his hand.
 For a moment, I experienced Palani Dhandayuthapani was standing right in front of me.”